+This popular setup is used instead of using dual drop anchors.
+This setup allows one of the two gates to be used as an every day gate with common latch setup.
+Lift the ground anchor to open the second gate.
 Both of the gate's lower bearings can be rotated for gate level (and fine adjustment of the latch and latch pin vertical positions).
 Complete the gate leveling before proceeding to mount the EZ Latch.
+The EZ Latch kit comes with a mounting plate which will not be used for the swinging gate latch setup.
 Reference the adjustable lower bearing instructions on page 17.
-Reference Drop Anchor installation on page 23.
+Reference Drop Anchor installation on page 26.